 Parking permits are to be displayed from the front rearview mirror.
 The permit may be transferred to any vehicle as long as the permit is registered to those vehicles and the permit holder must be a current student or employee of the University.
 Up to 3 vehicles may be registerd to one permit.
 Only one parking permit will be issued upon payment of the registration fee.
 It is the responsibility of the permit holder to ensure that the permit is properly displayed.

 Motorcycle permits are NOT transferable and must be afixxed to the front left fork or fairing (wind screen).

 If a permit is lost, stolen, or destroyed, a replacement permit will be issued at a cost of $25.00.
 A statement affirming that the original permit is no longer in use must be signed.
-If the original parking permit is found in use on University property, the vehicle owner/driver will be subject to citation and towing at the owner's expense.
-Free temporary replacement parking permits are available to registered permit holders if a permit is forgotten or for use on "loaner" vehicles for periods not to exceed one (1) week.
+If the original parking permit is found in use on University property, the vehicle owner/driver will be subject to citation, booting, or towing at the owner's expense.